edgedb/edgedb-js/docs/index.rst

 How do I get started?
 ---------------------

-We recommend reading the :ref:`Driver docs <edgedb-js-examples>` first.
+We recommend reading the :ref:`Driver docs <edgedb-js-driver>` first.
 If you are happy writing your EdgeQL as plain strings, then that's all you need!
 If you're a TypeScript user, or simply prefer writing queries in a code-first way, continue on to the :ref:`Query builder <edgedb-js-generation>` docs.